 - 40 physical cores on each node (80 logical cores if using Hyper-Threading)

-- 2 nodes are equipped with 768 GB of memory and 17 nodes with 192 GB of memory
+- 2 nodes are equipped with 768 GB of memory, 5 nodes with 256 GB of memory and 12 nodes with 192 GB of memory

 - 12TB of local disk per node